Organic substances

 What is the function of an organic substance?

-An organic substance can absorb a lot of water and works as a buffer material through its absorption capacity, reducing nutrient leaching.
+An organic substance can absorb a lot of water and acts as a buffer due to its absorption capacity, making fertilizers less likely to leach.
 During dry periods, the plant can easily absorb moisture from the organic substance.
-As a result, sandy soils with a high organic matter content are less susceptible to drought than humus-poor sandy soils.
-Nutrients from the organic substance are also released slowly.How can we assist you?
+Thus, sandy soils with a high organic matter content are less sensitive to drought than humus-poor sandy soils.
+Nutrients from the organic substance are also released slowly.Relevant products

 Thank you, we have received your message and will contact you as soon as possible.